chicagopcdc/c3dc_etl/mapping_unpivoter/README.md

 1. Create/update the `.env` environment file in the same directory; environment variables are described below and the sample [.env_example](https://github.com/chicagopcdc/c3dc_etl/blob/main/mapping_unpivoter/.env_example) file can be used as a starting point and customized as needed.
-A file with a name other than `.env` can be specified as a command line argument:
+A file with a name other than `.env` can be specified as a command line argument as shown below.
 1. Execute the command `python mapping_unpivoter.py unpivot_transformation_mappings "/path/to/config/file"`

 __NOTE__: `reference_file` records must be included in the final harmonized data output file for input files such